 An employee may use up to thirty (30) days of sick leave immediately following the birth or adoption of a child or children.
 Additional sick leave days may be used when the need is verified by a physician’s statement.

-Unpaid Maternity Leave
+Unpaid Leave (KRS 161.770)

 On written request, the parent of a newborn or the employee who adopts a child or children shall be granted unpaid leave of absence not to exceed the remainder of the work year in which the birth or placement occurred.
 Thereafter, leave may be extended in increments of no more than one (1) year.